 The End of the World

+Lisa wrote us the following note with a request for our thoughts.
 We replied and include segments of those replies in this series.
 Here is her letter:

 Good Afternoon Paul and Victor,

 I have enjoyed reading the words of wisdom and find your views very captivating.
 I have thought a great deal on the subject matter of where does one’s faith really lie.
 You are right, one must live faith… There is a book I read some 25 years ago by Hal Lindsey, “The Late Great Planet Earth.”
 It would be of great value to hear your views on the subject matter and how it pertains to the world now especially when you mention the antichrist.

 Sensationalistic interpretations of the Bible featuring worldwide catastrophic events come as the result of an inner lack and need.
 God, in His wisdom, ordains an inner and personal apocalypse for every one of us, each in his or her own time, to deal with the problem.
 For some, such as Lindsey, these events are considered strictly as external, as ends unto themselves, and not as what they are truly about.

 I know this from experience.
 At one time I also focused on the outward issues, not as a follower of Lindsey or others like him, but as one looking at the wretchedness of a world I perceived as going to hell while I languished in my own hell and wretchedness.
 It was not profitable for me to do so.
 I did not escape my hell by looking for the end of the world.
 I escaped my hell when, by the grace of God, my world was ended.